-Below are 5 things we wish all employers knew about strong staffing firm/employer relationships that consistently deliver of top-quality candidates.
+Below are 5 things we wish all employers knew about strong staffing firm/employer relationships that consistently deliver top-quality candidates.

 1. A Partnership Is Our Top Priority

 Our goal is to make talent acquisition more efficient and your business more effective.
-We aim to take the frustration out of searching and onboarding the talent to build a successful team.
+We aim to take the frustration out of searching and onboarding the talent needed to build a successful team.

 If you have an internal recruiting process, staffing agencies want to supplement and streamline these efforts –not take them over.

 We go the extra mile to understand your business.
 When building out our shortlists, we thoroughly vet our candidates to ensure we are presenting our clients with the right candidates to fill their roles.
 This way, hiring managers and HR teams spend less time wading through unqualified applications.

 At Bridge, we use our expert knowledge of our clients to match our candidates with their positions based on professional experiences and a workplaces’ cultural fit.
 Our goal for our clients is to never have to look at another unqualified applicant ever again.